 Where:

-a User has delivered to AEMO a transfer error correction request in relation to a Delivery point which complies with clause 12.1.1;
+a User has delivered to AEMO a transfer error correction request in relation to a delivery point for which the requirements of clause 11.1 are met;

-the proposed transfer date nominated in that transfer error correction request is an error correction transfer date which complies with clause 10.1.2(b);

-clause 12.1.3 has been complied with in relation to the transfer error correction request; and

 the affected FRO in relation to that transfer error correction request:

-has not delivered to AEMO, by midnight on the 5th business day after the day on which AEMO delivered to it the transfer error correction request notification in relation to the transfer error correction request, an error correction objection notice in relation to the transfer error correction request pursuant to clauses 12.3.1(a) and (b); or
+has not delivered to AEMO, by midnight on the 5th business day after the day on which AEMO delivered to it the transfer error correction request notification in relation to the transfer error correction request, an error correction objection notice pursuant to clause 11.3.1; or

-has delivered such an error correction objection notice but has subsequently delivered to AEMO an error correction objection withdrawal notice in relation to the transfer error correction request pursuant to clause 12.3.2, and
+has delivered an error correction objection notice but has subsequently delivered to AEMO an error correction objection withdrawal notice pursuant to clause 11.3.2; and

-the following information has been delivered to AEMO, prior to the expiration of the data provision period, by the relevant Network Operator:

-the day to which a validated meter reading referred to in clause 2.8 (c) relates, such day being within the allowable period, and closest to, or on the proposed transfer date ; and

-the information referred to in clause 2.6.2(b) in relation to that validated meter reading (which validated meter reading is the reference reading for the purposes of clause 2.6.2),

-then, unless the User who delivered the transfer error correction request to AEMO

-has also delivered to AEMO a transfer error correction withdrawal notice in relation to the transfer error correction request pursuant to clause 4.5.1,
+the User who delivered the transfer error correction request remains a User, and has not delivered to AEMO a transfer error correction withdrawal notice pursuant to clause 11.5.1,

-AEMO must as soon as is practicable, register the User who delivered the transfer error correction request in AEMO’s metering database as the FRO for the delivery point to which that transfer error correction request relates with effect from the error correction date to the error correction end date (if any).
+AEMO must, as soon as is practicable, register the User who delivered the transfer error correction request in AEMO’s metering database as the FRO for the delivery point to which that transfer error correction request relates with effect from the error correction date.

 Registration Date

-Where, pursuant to clause 4.7.1, AEMO registers the User who delivered the transfer error correction request in its metering database as the FRO for a delivery point, that registration will be deemed to take effect at 6.00 am on the error correction date and will be deemed to cease to have effect at 6.00 am on the day after the error correction end date (if any).
+Where, pursuant to clause 11.6.1, AEMO registers the User who delivered the transfer error correction request in its metering database as the FRO for a delivery point, that registration will be deemed to take effect at the start of the gas day on the error correction date.

 AEMO must record the date on which such registration takes place, the date on which such registration is deemed to take effect and the period of registration in AEMO metering database.